finn2424/wordle_ipro/PROCESS.md

   - **Integration**:
     - Certificates mounted into the `wordle-ui` container via volumes (`/etc/letsencrypt:/etc/letsencrypt:ro`).
     - Nginx configured to listen on port 443 (SSL) and redirect HTTP (80) to HTTPS.
+  - **Environment Configuration**:
+    - Updated `environment.ts` (Production) to use a relative `apiUrl: ''`.
+This ensures requests are correctly routed through the Nginx proxy (which forwards `/api` to the backend) without needing hardcoded absolute URLs.

 ### Feature: Database Schema & Stored Procedure API
 - **Goal**: Design a robust database schema and leverage SQL stored procedures as the API layer via `Kull.GenericBackend`.